cfaheyCurveJumper/saferJSON-cfc/README.md

 	<!--- test our string --->
 	<cfset is_this_JSON = json.isValid( your_string )>

+Returns a boolean.

-*Solution 2 STRICT: isValid( str, true )*
+_**Solution 2 STRICT: isValid( str, true )**_

-If you really want to test whether or not ColdFusion will be able to deserialize it, you can also call it like this:
+Use the "strict" implementation to test whether or not ColdFusion will be able to deserialize it.
+A JSON could pass normal validation, but still cause problems during deserialization.
+Use the strict options like this:

 	<!--- initiate our cfc --->
 	<cfobject name="json" component="safeJSON">